Guidance on Sensitive Topics

 Campus resources for faculty and students

 Students struggling?
 Please refer (or even bring them) to the Counseling Center or the Health Center.
-Other resources that students can contact include the Office of Diversity & Inclusion, Campus Chaplains, MICA, the LGBT Equity Center, and Nyumburu Cultural Center.
+Other resources that students can contact include the Office of Diversity & Inclusion, Campus Chaplains, MICA, the LGBT Equity Center, and the Nyumburu Cultural Center.

 Are you struggling?
-In addition to the Faculty Staff Assistance Program, you might also seek guidance from the Counseling Center, the Health Center, the Office of Diversity & Inclusion, Campus Chaplains, the LGBT Equity Center, or Nyumburu Cultural Center.
+In addition to the Faculty Staff Assistance Program, you might seek guidance from the Counseling Center, the Health Center, the Office of Diversity & Inclusion, Campus Chaplains, the LGBT Equity Center, or the Nyumburu Cultural Center.

 Want some more training?
 There are some great training modules for faculty and staff: https://www.counseling.umd.edu/cs/facultystaff/